The tax year commences on 6 April and ends on the following 5 April in the United Kingdom.

 Statute of limitations

 The normal time limit for making assessments is four years following the end of the tax year.
 This is termed a 'discovery' assessment.
 The time limit for making an assessment on a person in a case involving a loss of income tax brought about 'carelessly' by that person is six years following the end of the tax year.
+This is the position unless it is in respect of an 'offshore matter' or an 'offshore transfer', under which HMRC will have at least 12 years to enquire.
 The time limit for making an assessment on a person in a case involving a loss of income tax brought about deliberately by that person is 20 years following the end of the tax year.

 Topics of focus by the UK tax authorities